staples-sparx/StaplesLabs.github.io/who-we-are.md

-Finally our product people decipher the industry, reverse-engineer Staples' business and data flows, build bridges with important partners, secure top executive committments, keep the projects on schedule and on track, all while keeping an eye on our business metrics!
+Finally our product people decipher the industry, reverse-engineer Staples' business and data flows, build bridges with important partners, secure top executive commitments, keep the projects on schedule and on track, all while keeping an eye on our business metrics!